sabahzero/Ccalifornicus_Venom-Microbiome/README.md

-## 16S and 18S Amplicon Sequence Worflow for the *Californiconus californicus* venom microbiome
+## 16S and 18S Amplicon Sequence Worflow for the *Californiconus californicus* venom microbiome (Ul-Hasan et al.)

 This is a microbial amplicon sequence (16S and 18S iTag) data and analyses pipeline for public benefit and usage.